dekoza/mtgpl/DMC.rst

    Whenever you cast a Dragon spell, create a 0/1 red Kobold creature token named Kobolds of Kher Keep.

+:mtgtip:`Stangg, Echo Warrior<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/7/7722a9a1-2ff9-4a39-b56e-c7eef2ff9dcd.jpg?1661033062|https://scryfall.com/card/dmc/42/stangg-echo-warrior?utm_source=api>`
+   Whenever Stangg, Echo Warrior attacks, create Stangg Twin, a legendary 3/4 red and green Human Warrior creature token.
+It enters the battlefield tapped and attacking.
+For each Aura and Equipment attached to Stangg, create a token that's a copy of it attached to Stangg Twin.
+Sacrifice all tokens created this way at the beginning of the next end step.

+:mtgtip:`Sivitri, Dragon Master<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/7/b7505068-484e-4844-b3dd-89c28f18275d.jpg?1661033042|https://scryfall.com/card/dmc/43/sivitri-dragon-master?utm_source=api>`
+   +1: Until your next turn, creatures can't attack you or planeswalkers you control unless their controller pays 2 life for each of those creatures.

+   −3: Search your library for a Dragon card, reveal it, put it into your hand, then shuffle.

+   −7: Destroy all non-Dragon creatures.

+   Sivitri, Dragon Master can be your commander.

 :mtgtip:`Tetsuo, Imperial Champion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/1/51c523cd-78b0-438f-bba5-19160f648d5f.jpg?1660928930|https://scryfall.com/card/dmc/44/tetsuo-imperial-champion?utm_source=api>`
    Whenever Tetsuo, Imperial Champion attacks, if it's equipped, choose one —